gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Defining a chat function

 When working with `gr.ChatInterface()`, the first thing you should do is define your chat function.
-Your chat function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order)
+Your chat function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order).

-* `message`: a `str` representing the user's input
+* `message`: a `str` representing the user's input.
 * `history`: a `list` of `list` representing the conversations up until that point.
 Each inner list consists of two `str` representing a pair: `[user input, bot response]`.

 Your function should return a single string response, which is the bot's response to the particular user input `message`.
 Your function can take into account the `history` of messages, as well as the current message.